Ege-Cakar/HCS-AI-RL-Project/README.md

 cd Eco-Civilization-MDP
 ```

-where you will see the environment under the `env` folder, defined inside the `civ.py` file, and you will find the RNNs and the agents defined inside the `agents` folder.
+First, install the requirements via `pip install -r requirements.txt`, preferably in a virtual environment.
+You will see the environment under the `env` folder, defined inside the `civ.py` file, and you will find the RNNs and the agents defined inside the `agents` folder.
 To use the environment, import the `Civilization` class, which is a Petting Zoo `AECEnv`,  in your implementation of learning agents.
 To use our implementation of MAPPO, run:

 ```bash
 python3 agents/test.py